openstack-archive/fuel-specs/specs/5.1/galera-improvements.rst

 Testing
 =======

-Descructive tests are required.
+Destructive tests are required.
-Manual testing and log verification is required.
+Manual testing and log verification are required.

 Documentation Impact
 ====================